wp-plugins/mailjet-for-wordpress/readme.txt

 * Reconfigure your wp_mail() function to use Mailjet's SMTP instead of mail()
 * Create an "Options" page to manage your email settings;
 * Display a dashboard for your contact lists management;
+* Create Drag and drop Newsletters or pick from our template library;
+* Analyse Open, click and variety of other email statistics in a real-time dashboard;
 * Provide a signup widget, so your visitors can sign up to your Mailjet mailing lists.